Te-k/harpoon/README.md

-telegram            Request information from Telegram through the API pgp                 Search for information in PGP key servers totalhash           Request Total Hash API
+telegram            Request information from Telegram through the API pgp                 Search for information in PGP key servers totalhash           Request Total Hash API dns                 Map DNS information for a domain or an IP
 ```

 You can get information on each command with `harpoon help COMMAND`